 J3 expects that because of the attractive market size and growth rate, and the lack of any dominant companies in the industry, new competitors will likely enter the market in the future.
 Such competitors may include publishing companies and vendors of application software, including vendors with whom J3 has formed development and marketing alliances.
 In addition, some of the larger instructor-led training organizations have the capacity to develop technology-based training products that they could then distribute through their existing distribution channels to their current client base.
-Similarly, a number of hardware and/or software vendors could come to view education as a strategic source of revenue and profits and could adopt a much more aggressive competitive approach.
+Similarly, a number of hardware and/or software vendors could adopt a much more aggressive competitive approach.
 These training organizations have direct access to the software engineering teams during development of a new system or software product and could develop training products that are more timely or better integrated with the underlying software product.
 These organizations also have the opportunity to incorporate their training offerings in to the sale at the time a client purchases the new and/or upgraded system or software.